swch/strivve-docs-nextjs/src/pages/guides/technical-security/index.md

 **Ephemeral keys**.
 Strivve generates and manages ephemeral safe keys for cardholders created without safe headers.
 These users exist only for the duration of a single card placement session.

 **Key storage**.
 Partners maintain PCI-compliant secure storage of persistent cardholder safe keys in their own infrastructure.
 This separation strengthens Strivve Safe security — CardSavr® never stores persistent partner-managed keys.
-Strivve stores short-lived ephemeral keys in PCI-compliant manner, encrypted using AES-256-GCM with a secure key-encrypting key.
+Strivve stores short-lived ephemeral keys in a PCI-compliant manner, encrypted using AES-256-GCM with a secure key-encrypting key.

 **Key rotation**.
 PCI-DSS compliance requires regular rotation — a shared responsibility:
 * Strivve rotates environment keys